i-doit/knowledge-base/docs/en/installation/manual-installation/ubuntu-linux/ubuntu-20.04.1-lts.md

 ### MariaDB

 Only a few steps are necessary to guarantee that MariaDB provides a good performance and safe operation.
 However, you should pay meticulous attention to details and carry out these steps precisely.
-This starts with a secure installation and you should follow the recommendations accordingly.
+This starts with a secure installation and you should follow the recommendations accordingly.<br>
 The ==root== user should receive a secure password:

 ```shell
 mysql_secure_installation